Quake1011/Case-Opener/README.md

 # A simple version of opening cases
-***The plugin is a case model spawner that starts a timer before creating an entity simulating a reward.
-It is a standalone plugin, on the basis of which I am currently writing a private(maybe public) CORE equal to WSGK.***
+***The plugin is a case model spawner that starts a timer before creating an entity simulating a reward.***
+[^1]: It is a standalone plugin, on the basis of which I am currently writing a private(maybe public) CORE equal to WSGK.

 The plugin supports mysql and sqlite.
 Before launching the plugin, make sure that the "case_opener" section is exist in the **addons/sourcemod/configs/database.cfg** configuration file:
 ```